kfhwang/SkywalkerWebsocket/README.md

 is used to set the fan speed as 60%.

-Requirements package version:
+Requirements of package version:\n
-Arduino IDE Borads Manager
+Arduino IDE Borads Manager\n
-esp32 by Espressif: 2.0.17
+esp32 by Espressif: 2.0.17\n
-Arduino ESP32 Boards: 2.0.12
+Arduino ESP32 Boards: 2.0.12\n